-SNMP is enabled to allow the network infrastructure devices to be managed by an NMS.
+SNMP is enabled to allow the network infrastructure devices to be managed by a network management system (NMS).
 SNMPv2c is configured for a read-only community string.

 Step 1: Allow internal administrators to remotely manage the appliance over HTTPS and SSH.